airbnb/chronon/docs/source/authoring_features/Join.md

 Let's use an example to explain this further.
 In the [Quickstart](../getting_started/Tutorial.md) tutorial, we define some features as aggregations of user's purchases and returns, as well as some other user dimensions like whether their accounts are verified.
 We intend to use these features in an online fraud model that runs at **checkout time**.

-This is important because it means that when we serve the model online, inference will be made at checkout time, and therefore when we backfill features for training data, we want every row to correspond to a historical checkout event, and features should be computed as of the timestamps that those events occurred.
-I.e. every row of training data for the model has identical feature values to what the model would have seen had that row been on a production inference request.
+This is important because it means that when we serve the model online, inference will be made at checkout time, and therefore backfilled features for training data should correspond to a historical checkout event, with features computed as of those checkout times.
+In other words, every row of training data for the model has identical feature values to what the model would have seen had it made a production inference request at that time.

 To see how we do this, let's take a look at the left side of the join definition (taken from [Quickstart Training Set Join](https://github.com/airbnb/chronon/blob/master/api/py/test/sample/joins/quickstart/training_set.py)).